Skip to main content

 DecSC(d)\text{Dec}_{{\text{SC}}}{\left({d}\right)} refers to the decoding of a blob of data.
 Since the SCALE codec is not self-describing, it’s up to the decoder to validate whether the blob of data can be deserialized into the given type or data structure.

 It’s accepted behavior for the decoder to partially decode the blob of data.
-Meaning, any additional data that does not fit into a datastructure can be ignored.
+This means any additional data that does not fit into a data structure can be ignored.

 caution

-Considering that the decoded data is never larger than the encoded message, this information can serve as a way to validate values that can vary in sizes, such as sequences (Definition 192).
+Considering that the decoded data is never larger than the encoded message, this information can serve as a way to validate values that can vary in size, such as sequences (Definition 202).
 The decoder should strictly use the size of the encoded data as an upper bound when decoding in order to prevent denial of service attacks.

 The SCALE codec for Tuple, T{T}, such that: